North Korea travel guide

 All aircraft operated by Air Koryo, with the exception of two Tupolev Tu204, have been refused permission to operate services to the EU because they do not meet international safety standards.
 Incidents reported in July 2016 and May 2017 involving Air Koryo flights highlight the lack of official information regarding Air Koryo’s safety record and standards.

 Air Koryo is still used by some members of Pyongyang’s international community, including businesspeople, diplomats and international organisations.
-Foreign and Commonwealth Office staff only use Air Koryo to enter or leave the DPRK in unforeseen or emergency situations where other air or rail options are unavailable.
-Air Koryo is used for travel within DPRK only where there is a strong operational need.
+Foreign and Commonwealth Office staff only use Air Koryo when it is operationally necessary and this position is kept under review.

 Tensions increased throughout 2017 due to the number of missile launches carried out by DPRK and the threat of further missile or nuclear tests.
 There were 2 nuclear tests in 2016 and 1 in 2017, a series of ballistic missile tests in 2016 and 2017, 2 intercontinental ballistic missile tests in July 2017 and 1 in November 2017.
 Tensions can also rise during the regular South Korean-US military exercises, which take place throughout the year.

-Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments, including a high level North Korean delegation visiting South Korea for the opening of the Winter Olympics.
+Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments, including 2 high level North Korean delegations visiting South Korea during the Winter Olympics.
 However, the level of tension on the Korean peninsula can change with little notice.
 Tensions increased after the sinking of the South Korean Navy Ship Cheonan and an artillery attack against Yeonpyeong Island in 2010; when the DPRK carried out 2 missile tests in 2012; and after nuclear tests in 2013, 2016 and 2017.

 Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the DPRK and the Republic of Korea.
 Peace has been maintained under an armistice agreement.
 If you’re in the area of the DMZ, you should exercise caution and follow the advice of the local authorities.